hyugogirubato/Nashi-Music-Metadata-Editor/README.md

 # Installation
 1) Install the different pip requirements with the setup.py file
-2) Place in the same place as the program: ffmpeg and ChromeDriver
+2) Place in the same place as the program: FFmpeg and ChromeDriver
 3) Use the program

 # Use